renaissance-publishing/renaissance/content/chapters/24-classes.md

 Classes are somewhat variable; in principle, they represent either some association or experience that your character has (or had).
 As such, they usually grant you either access to some group's resources, or to some unique talent or training.

-In practice, though, classes can become something of a catch-all—a very diverse type of feature that represents things that are not innate properties (like traits) or discrete actions (like powers).
+In practice, though, classes can become something of a catch-all — a very diverse type of feature that represents things that are not innate properties (like traits) or discrete actions (like powers).

 <aside class="gmguidance">

 ### What Makes a Good Class

-Much as with traits, what makes a good class is highly subjective--and classes are even more tricky, since they are so variable.
+Much as with traits, what makes a good class is highly subjective — and classes are even more tricky, since they are so variable.
 As with traits, it's a good idea to understand what the difference between a trait, a class and a power is, and to understand the general guidelines for creating new content.
 Notably, a class *shouldn't* give a character an action that they can perform or an innate property that they have: those should be separate powers or traits, respectively, although that separate power or trait can list the class as a requirement.